 However, there are two advantages to tenancy-in-common for families:

 First, it allows for decoupling.
 This is when one spouse fully transfers the property to another, and then goes on to purchase another property.
-This will sidestep the ABSD, as the spouse that transfers away their property is effectively a first-time buyer again.
+This will sidestep the Additional Buyer’s Stamp Duty (ABSD), as the spouse that transfers away their property is effectively a first-time buyer again.

 For the decoupling to happen, however, they cannot hold their property as joint tenants.
 They must be tenants-in-common, so that one can transfer their share to the other.
-The usual approach is to have one spouse hold 99 per cent share, while the other holds one per cent (see below for the reason).
+The usual approach is to have one spouse hold 99% share, while the other holds one per cent (see below for the reason).

 Second, tenancy-in-common can be used to ensure a spouse doesn’t take over the entire property.
 For example, if you want to make sure your children or sibling take priority over your spouse, a tenancy-in-common would allow those other family members to inherit your share, rather than your spouse taking the whole house.

 As a home ownership issue, note that being tenants-in-common won’t give one side more right to live in the property than another.
-The person who owns 99 per cent can’t just kick out the one who owns one per cent; it doesn’t work that way.
+The person who owns 99% can’t just kick out the one who owns 1%; it doesn’t work that way.

-When you transfer your share of the house, the receiver is still obliged to pay stamp duties like the BSD.
+When you transfer your share of the house, the receiver is still obliged to pay stamp duties like the Buyer’s Stamp Duty (BSD).

-Using a 99-1 split, the stamp duties will only be payable on the one per cent being transferred.
-This is much cheaper than, say, paying stamp duties on 50 per cent being transferred.
+Using a 99-1 split, the stamp duties will only be payable on the 1% being transferred.
+This is much cheaper than, say, paying stamp duties on 50% being transferred.